Kaif10/Pytorch-huggingface-Vovage/README.md

-## A repo to practice end to end ML pipelines in Pytorch and huggingface
+## A repo with end to end ML pipelines in Pytorch and huggingface